MorphDevC/AirplaneLandingSimulation/README.md

 ## Description

-In this repo you can start base airplane landing simulation To Start simulation press button ```G```
+In this repo you can start base airplane landing simulation.

+To Start simulation press button ```G```

 ## Base opportunities